kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 Provided an actor with control of a node can impersonate another node, the impact would be:

-* Break confidentiality of the requests sent by the Kube-API server to the kubelet (e.g kubectl exec/logs).These are usually user-driven requests.
-That gives the threat actor the possibility of producing incorrect or mis-leading feedback.
+* Break confidentiality of the requests sent by the Kube-API server to the kubelet (e.g kubectl exec/logs).
+These are usually user-driven requests.
+That gives the threat actor the possibility of producing incorrect or misleading feedback.
 In the exec case, it could allow a threat actor to issue prompts for credentials.
 In addition, the exec commands might contain user secrets.
 * Break confidentiality of credentials if the client uses token based authentication.
 This is probably more common for non Kube-API server clients, given mTLS is common for Kube-API server to kubelet communication.

 ### Goals